andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 We resist building ourselves and pick the simplest, most pleasing-to-use software for the job.
 We even try, wherever possible not to configure away from the default settings!

 Unless I specifically mention it, you can take our usage of these products as an implicit recommendation.
-Not that there aren’t other alternatives, perhaps better for you, but this is what we’re mostly happy with.
+Although I'd love to hear if you use any great solutions that might improve on what I'm using here.

 ## Why?